 Moreover, the donor may be reluctant to support this idea.
 ‘Our donor gives us money only because of the level of specialisation we bring to the solution’.

-All about Influence — everyone wants to ‘train’ the other
+All about influence — everyone wants to ‘train’ the other

 An organisation is usually the social entrepreneur’s dream, passion and sweat.
-To let go of her vision, theory and practice and ‘adjust’ to, and adopt another’s model is hard.
+To let go of thier vision, theory and practice and ‘adjust’ to, and adopt another’s model is hard.
 As a social enterprise, one is willing to come in as a knowledge partner to build capacity of the other.
 But they are less likely to tweak their approach or ideology during the process.

 Different business processes